magnet-tn/dwa15-fall2016-notes/01_Servers_and_Git/06_Tracking_changes.md

 ## View hello-world on your local server

-Before deploying this hello-world example to a liver server in the next steps, make sure you can view it on your local server:
+Before deploying this hello-world example to a live server in the next steps, make sure you can view it on your local server:

 1. Change your local server's document root to point to `/path/to/your/htdocs/hello-world/`
 2. Restart your local server